 A 1950 memorial to Fabio Frassetto, an anthropology professor who passed away in 1933, also remembers his son Flavio who was killed in 1945 on military service.

-Bologna mayor Ennio Gnudi is remembered by this 1951 marble sarcophagus carried by six workers representing his life as a union official.
+Bologna mayor Ennio Gnudi’s resting place is marked by this 1951 marble sarcophagus carried by six workers representing his life as a union official.

 Around 1960, the artist Enzo Pasqualini produced this angel flying above the Veronesi family tomb.